2001654/CS220AU-DP-2022/index.md

 ## My Future Digital Identity

 From looking at my own personal V&R map, I have reflected on what I could do to enhance my digital identity.
 My excessive use of social media and sources of entertainment is a clear weakness to me, as it is unproductive and time-consuming.
-With this analysis of my past and/or current digital identity, I have developed a V&R map which I plan to look more like this.
-(See Below)
+With this analysis of my past and/or current digital identity, I have developed a V&R map which I plan to look more like this. (see below)

 ![resized future](https://user-images.githubusercontent.com/116571131/213180763-7bca8e64-98ba-40da-9ecc-a6fbeff4810b.jpg =800x600)

-References
+## References

 RecFaces.
 2020.
 “Digital Identity in 2021: Everything You Need to Know.”
 RecFaces.
 RecFaces.
 November 11, 2020. https://recfaces.com/articles/digital-identity.

+David White.
+2014.
 “Visitors & Residents.”
-2014.
-David White.
 September 9, 2014. https://daveowhite.com/vandr/.